Hypnotherapy for Insomnia

 People with insomnia often believe that they are “Insomniacs”; i.e. genetically predisposed to insomnia.
 Nothing can be further from the truth.
 Every living organism has a dormant period so sleep is natural, therefore insomnia is unnatural.

-In general insomnia is caused by an underlying anxiety which can be about relationships, financial worries, self-esteem issues and many other anxieties.
 Each client is different.
 However, by using hypnotherapy for Insomnia we can work out what is going on and resolve the issues at a subconscious level, leading you back to a natural sleep pattern.

-Paul White, the insomnia specialist at The Surrey Institute of Clinical Hypnotherapy, explains, “Nearly 30% of the population has some form of insomnia.
+Krassi Hendry, the insomnia specialist at The Surrey Institute of Clinical Hypnotherapy, explains, “Nearly 30% of the population has some form of insomnia.
 Insomnia is nearly always underpinned by anxiety and this anxiety interrupts the normal sleep pattern.
 This anxiety is what people with insomnia tend to ruminate about whilst attempting to sleep which is what hypnotherapy for insomnia targets.
 This rumination generates high levels of anxiety and hence an increased level of alertness within the insomniac and therefore sleep eludes them.
-Sometimes this anxiety is so low level that the person may not be very aware of it and therefore believes there is no reason for the lack of sleep.”
+Sometimes this anxiety is so low level that the person may not be very aware of it and therefore believes there is no reason for the lack of sleep.

 Types of insomnia